Summary

 Sectoral & Macro Context

 Within this environment, Infosys’ strong cash flow visibility makes capital-return strategies like buybacks a prudent counter-cyclical measure.
-It sends confidence across both equity and client ecosystems, signaling stability and balance sheet endurance.
+It sends confidence across both equity and client ecosystems.
+Currency dynamics further reinforce the rationale: Infosys’ U.S.-dollar denominated earnings naturally hedge domestic liability exposure, enabling buybacks without liquidity stress.

 Comparative Positioning Among Peers